apache/incubator-nlpcraft/nlpcraft/src/main/python/ctxword/README.md

 available memory.
 Subsequent starts will skip this step, and the server will start much faster.

 ### REST API
-Once the REST server is started you can issue REST calls to get suggestions for the contextual related words.
+Once the REST server starts you can issue REST calls to get suggestions for the contextual related words.
 REST server provides a single `application/json` endpoint:

 ##### `/suggestions` (POST)